Wage theft: Contemporary examples

-In November 2011, Warehouse Workers helped Wal-Mart warehouse employees file their fourth class-action lawsuit against the warehouse companies.
-Without Wal-Mart being a direct defendant, the argument was made that Wal-Mart has created this culture amongst the companies it works with.
+In November 2011, Warehouse Workers for Justice helped Wal-Mart warehouse employees file their fourth class-action lawsuit against the warehouse companies.
+Without Wal-Mart being a direct defendant, the argument was made that Wal-Mart had created this culture amongst the companies it worked with.
 The first lawsuit filed was in 2009.
-The workers argued that poor record keeping and broken promises have led to workers receiving less than minimum wage.
+The workers argued that poor record keeping and broken promises led to workers receiving less than minimum wage.
 Walmart also denied workers paid vacations that they were promised upon contracting.
 In a report released on November 26, 2011, a Palm Beach County organization, People Engaged in Active Community Efforts (PEACE), sent postcards to Macy's and Bealls executives as a form of protest.
 The Florida Retail Federation had recently proposed a bill to block a wage theft ordinance in their county, which was intended to create a system that would speed the investigation and processing of wage theft reports.

 A 2012 study by the Iowa Policy Project calculated that dishonest employers defraud Iowa workers out of about $600 million annually in wages.
 State Senator Tony Bisignano, Democrat from Des Moines and Senator William Dotzler, a Democrat from Waterloo, Iowa, proposed a bill to strengthen wage law enforcement on January 28, 2015, "since Iowa's wage theft laws are so weak they are impossible to enforce".
 The Iowa Association of Business and Industry opposed the bill, saying that resources for enforcement should be the focus instead.